dayve07/Predicting-Parkinsons-Disease/data_sheet.md

 - <b>How was the data acquired?</b>

   Unknown to the author of the datasheet.
+  We know that this dataset is synthetic and was generated for educational purposes but we do not know how the initial data was acquired.

 - <b>If the data is a sample of a larger subset, what was the sampling strategy?</b>